-- Audience and engagement: Aside from providing you an insight on your top audience and their top location, this metric will also provide you data on the amount of engagement that your post has received—including comments, tags, and post shares.
+- Audience and engagement: Aside from providing you an insight into your top audience and their top location, this metric will also provide you data on the amount of engagement your post has received—including comments, tags, and post shares.

 - Views: The number of times viewers have watched your video for more than 3 seconds.

 - Likes: The number of likes your video post has received.